This is the summary of Habit 2, Begin with the End in Mind, from Stephen Covey’s renowned bestseller, 7 Habits of Highly Effective People

 The book, ‘Habit 2” begins with the end in mind, we see Stephen Covey starting the chapter by inviting us to visualize attending our own funeral and understand what we want our family, friends, and colleagues to say about us.
 However, after visualizing this you might feel what is the need for us to do this and what will happen if we won’t?

-Summary of Habit 2
+Summary of Habit 2 of 7 Habits

 In Habit 2, Covey describes the importance of keeping end results in mind before starting a day, task, or project.
 According to him, all things are created twice – the mental creation and the physical condition.
 If you don’t work on visualizing who you are and what you want in your life, unfortunately, you are left at the disposal of others to provide you with directions.
 You will depend on others regarding what to do next and how to do it.